rubys/whimsy-board-agenda-nodejs/README.md

 Individual React components could then subscribe to just the data they need, and update themselves when this data changes.

-Matt has seen a preview of this, but I've made a lot of progress since he tried it.
 With the current board agenda application, there is an undocumented and not completely implemented feature where you press '=' and see the cache (it actually used to work, but presumably it was broken in the React=>Vue port when React was playing games with their license).
 With the Node.js application, this has been expanded.
 You can directly see Redux store (i.e., data after the